 To backup a specific registry key in Windows 10, you need to select a key first before clicking the File > Export options.
 This way, that particular key will be selected for the backup process.

-To restore Windows registry, you need to follow these steps-
+To restore Windows registry from backup, you need to follow these steps-

 - Open Run prompt, type regedit, hit Enter to open Registry Editor